How Federal Income Tax Is Calculated

 How Federal Income Tax Is Withheld From Your Paycheck

-Your employer doesn't calculate your annual tax liability with every paycheck.
-Instead, payroll systems use IRS Publication 15-T withholding tables to estimate the portion of your annual tax liability that each paycheck represents.
+Your employer doesn't sit down and calculate your full annual tax liability every two weeks.
+Instead, payroll systems use IRS Publication 15-T withholding tables to estimate what portion of your yearly tax bill each paycheck represents.

 The Annualization Method

-For a biweekly pay frequency (26 pays/year), your employer multiplies your per-paycheck gross by 26 to estimate annual income, calculates the annual tax using the withholding tables, then divides by 26 to get the per-paycheck withholding amount.
-This is why your W-4 is so important — it calibrates the annualized estimate.
+For a biweekly pay schedule (26 pays/year), the payroll system multiplies your per-paycheck gross by 26 to estimate your annual income.
+It then calculates the estimated annual tax from the withholding tables and divides by 26 to get the per-paycheck amount.
+This is why your W-4 settings matter so much — they feed directly into that annualized estimate.

-Employers can choose to withhold supplemental wages at the flat 22% (flat method) or by aggregating them with your regular wages and withholding based on the total (aggregate method).
-The method your employer uses affects how much is withheld from bonuses — though not your actual annual tax owed.
+Your employer can also use the "aggregate method" — adding the bonus to your regular wages and withholding based on the combined total.
+The method your employer chooses affects your paycheck, though not your actual annual tax owed.

 Tax Credits vs Deductions: Understanding the Difference

-Both deductions and credits reduce your tax burden, but they work differently and have very different values.
+Both deductions and credits reduce your tax bill — but they work in completely different ways, and the difference in value is significant.

 Tax Deductions

-Deductions reduce your taxable income before tax brackets are applied.
-A $1,000 deduction saves you 22¢ if you're in the 22% bracket, 12¢ if you're in the 12% bracket.
+Deductions reduce your *taxable income* before brackets apply.
+A $1,000 deduction saves you 22¢ if you're in the 22% bracket — or only 12¢ if you're in the 12% bracket.
 The higher your marginal rate, the more valuable a deduction becomes.
+This is why high earners benefit more from 401(k) contributions than lower earners do (at least in pure tax terms).

 Tax Credits